Softball Coaching Staff Named Best in Great Lakes Region

-Michigan assistant coach Jennifer Brundageenters her 17th season with the Maize and Blue in 2014-15.
-As the team's primary pitching coach, Brundage has guided U-M hurlers to 13 All-America citations over her tenure.
+Michigan assistant coach Jennifer Brundage is in her 18th season with the Maize and Blue.
+As the team's primary pitching coach, Brundage has guided U-M hurlers to 16 All-America citations over her tenure.
 She also works with Michigan's hitters in addition to handling a variety of team duties.

 Since Brundage joined the Michigan family in the fall of 1998, the Wolverine staff has been named Great Lakes Coaching Staff of the Year 11 times (1999, 2001, '02, '04, '05, '08, '09, '10, '13, '14, '15) and was named Speedline/NFCA National Coaching Staff of the Year for the first time in 2005.